Induction Cooktops are a Family Friendly Option for Kitchen Design

 by Guest on Mar 29, 2011

-All cooktops—whether gas cooktops, electric cooktops, or induction cooktops—enable you to make your kitchen a safer, more family friendly place for young children.
-One primary reason is because cooktops do not have an oven directly attached to them allowing you to put a wall oven in a higher location rather than underneath where children can pull the door open.
+All cooktops—whether gas cooktops, electric cooktops, or induction cooktops—enable you to make your kitchen a safer, more family-friendly place for young children.
+One primary reason is that cooktops do not have an oven directly attached to them allowing you to put a wall oven in a higher location rather than underneath where children can pull the door open.
 Cooktops give you the freedom to do this.

 Many cooktops have control locks that prevent children from unintentionally turning the appliance on.
 Even if they somehow manage to turn the stove on, induction cooktops are less likely to burn someone than traditional cooktops because no heat will be produced without a pan on the burner.
 Some induction cooktops also have hot surface indicator lights that let you know when the cooking surface is active.
 Other models of induction cooktops also have a pan presence sensor that automatically shuts off the burner element on the cooktops if it is left on by mistake.

 Kitchen fires are also much less of a concern with induction cooktops.
 If a pot-holder or plastic spoon is accidentally dropped on an active cooking element it will not smolder or melt.
 On induction cooktops, if something boils over or grease splatters, it will not hit a hot surface and ignite.
 Additionally, some induction cooktops come equipped with a safety feature that automatically detects something that has boiled over or if a pan is overheating and turns the heating element of the cooktops unit off until the mess is cleaned up or the pan is safely removed.